ttImp/FullwoodHackAcademy/README.md

 4.  **Refine and Save:**

-    * Adjust the time range to focus on a period of activity (e.g., "Last 30 minutes" if you just ran your attack script).
+    * Adjust the time range in the top-right corner to focus on a period of activity (e.g., "Last 30 minutes" if you just ran your attack script).

     * Save your visualization (e.g., "Failed Login Attempts by IP").